Video and Image Search Examples¶

 Video and Image Archive Search using VIAME¶

 First, you should decide where you want to run this example from.
-Doing it in the example folder tree is fine as a first pass, but if it is something you plan on running a few times or on multiple datasets, you probably want to select a different place in your user space to store databases and model files.
-This can be accomplished by making a new folder in your directory and either copying the scripts (.sh, .bat) from this example into this new directory, or via copying the scripts from [viame-install]/configs/prj-linux (or prj-windows) to this new directory which features these example scripts alongside others.
-After copying these scripts to the directory you want to run them from, make sure the first line in the top, “VIAME_INSTALL”, points to the location of your VIAME installation (as shown below).
+Doing it in the example folder tree is fine as a first pass, but if it is something you plan on running a few times or on multiple datasets, you probably want to select a different place in your user space to store generated databases and model files.
+This can be accomplished by making a new folder in your directory and either copying the scripts (.sh, .bat) from this example into this new directory, or via copying the project files located in [VIAME-INSTALL]/configs/prj-linux (or prj-windows) to this new directory.
+After copying these scripts to the directory you want to run them from, you may need to make sure the first line in the top, “VIAME_INSTALL”, points to the location of your VIAME installation (as shown below) if your installation is in a non-default directory, or you copied the example files elsewhere.
 If using windows, all ‘.sh’ scripts in the below will be ‘.bat’ scripts that you should be able to just double-click to run.

 Ingest Image or Video Data¶

-First, create_index.[source].sh should be called to initialize a new database, and populate it with descriptors generated around generic objects to be queried upon.
-Here, [source] can either be ‘video_folder’ or ‘input_list’, depending on if your input is an image list of a folder of videos.
+First, create_index.[type].sh should be called to initialize a new database, and populate it with descriptors generated around generic objects to be queried upon.
+Here, [type] can either be ‘around_detections’, ‘detection_and_tracking’, or ‘full_frame_only’, depending on if you want to run matching on spatio-temporal object tracks, object detections, or full frames respectively (see VIAME quick start guide).
 If you want to run it on a custom selection of images, make a file list of images called ‘input_list.txt’ containing your images, one per line.
 For example, if you have a folder containing png images, run ‘ls [folder]/*.png > input_list.txt’ on the command line to make this list.
 Alternatively, if ingesting videos, make a directory called ‘videos’ which contains all of your .mpg, .avi, .etc videos.
 If you look in the ingest scripts, you can see links to these sources if you wish to change them.
 Next run the ingest script, as below.

 This should take a little bit if the process is successful, see below.
 If you already have a database present in your folder it will ask you if you want to remove it.